 An early intervention will increase the likelihood of a turnaround of the company resulting in a stable economic situation for the company and even sustainable growth.
 Moreover, if a company in distress is closed down at an early stage of the crisis, the intervention can help avoid an unsurmountable debt for the company owner thus giving him or her the chance to start a new venture (2nd Chance).

 In 2016, 15 organisations from seven European Member States formed a partnership to develop and submit an application for the call “European Network for Early Warning and for Support to Enterprises and Second Starters“ under the EU COSME programme.
 The call is an integral part of the European Commission’s efforts to improve framework conditions for SMEs and entrepreneurs across Europe.

 The partnership was selected in July 2016 to manage the implementation of Early Warning mechanisms in four target countries in Europe and to establish the European Network.
 The kick-off meeting was held on 9th-10th February 2017 in Holstebro, Denmark.
-During 2017, the partnership will focus on launching the European Network and establishing Early Warning mechanisms in selected regions in the four target countries.
+During 2017, the partnership was focused on launching the European Network and establishing Early Warning mechanisms in selected regions in the four target countries.